-The Epson SureColor P5000 (Available at B&H | Adorama) is a printer aimed at professional imaging and comes as a wide format printer that can print up to 17” wide with enhanced performance and reliability.
-The advanced PrecisionCore TFP printhead and Epson’s precision dot screening technologies along with the 10 color gamut UltraChrome HDX pigment ink cartridges and high-density blacks (1.5 times denser than previous generations) deliver twice the print permeance compared with previous generation printers, which means prints last twice as long.
+The Epson SureColor P5000 (Available at Amazon | B&H | Adorama) is a printer aimed at professional imaging and comes as a wide format device that can print up to 17” wide with enhanced performance and reliability.
+The advanced PrecisionCore TFP printhead and Epson’s precision dot screening technologies along with the 10 color gamut UltraChrome HDX pigment ink cartridges and high-density blacks (1.5 times denser than previous generations) delivers twice the print permeance compared with previous generation models, which means prints last twice as long.

-The SureColor-P5000 also comes with a roll media feeder along with paper cassette which means you are not limited to just the 17 x 22 inches wide prints but can print panoramas as well.
+The SureColor-P5000 also comes with a roll media feeder along with a paper cassette which means you are not limited to just the 17 x 22 inches wide prints but can print panoramas as well.
 Automatic switching is possible between front paper cassette and roll media feeder.

-The important features of this printer are:
+The important features of SureColor-P5000 are:

 - Printing technology – Inkjet printhead